stevenktruong/math-website/data/classes/22s.170e.3/index.md

 The homework will be graded as follows:

--   50% will be awarded for attempting to solve every problem completely.
+-   You must attempt to complete every problem on the homework, or else you will receive as zero on the whole assignment.
     -   What I consider "complete" is at my own discretion, but as a rule of thumb, if you wrote down what you think is a correct solution, then you will get full points for that problem.
--   The remaining 50% will be based on correctness of 2 problems chosen at random.
+-   Your total score will be based on the correctness of 2 problems chosen at random.

 ### Participation